jackchevalley/php-telegram-bot-framework/README.md

 3. **Fetch Mode** (optional) - Determines the type of result to return

 ### Fetch Modes

 The `secure()` function supports different fetch modes:
 - **0** (default): No result
 - **1**: Fetch single row, the first one (associative array)
-- **2**: Get row count (number of affected rows), useful to check whether an UPDATE or DELETE affected any rows or for fastly checking the existence of rows
+- **2**: Get row count (number of affected rows), useful to check whether an UPDATE or DELETE affected any rows or for quickly checking the existence of rows
 - **3**: Fetch all rows (array of associative arrays)
 - **4**: Get last insert ID (for INSERT queries)